 We’ve rounded up local vegan, cruelty-free and sustainable beauty brands — ethical makeup, skin and body care — that never test on critters, contain no hidden animal-product ingredients, use sustainable production and packaging, and more.

-Between Hong Kong’s pollution, humidity and fast-paced lifestyle, we can forget to take care of ourselves and the environment.
-If you’re keen to make sure you play your part, your daily skincare and beauty routine is a great place to start.
-By shopping locally from brands with a conscience, you’re saying “no” to animal testing, and “yes” to a more eco way of living.
-To this end, we’ve rounded up 10 homegrown Hong Kong ethical beauty brands so you can pamper yourself while supporting local businesses – all while giving back to the world we live in.
+Climate change is no joke!
+If you’ve been looking to do your part in helping the environment, your daily skincare and beauty routine is a great place to start.
+By shopping locally from brands with a conscience, you’re saying “no” to animal testing and “yes” to a more eco way of living.
+We’ve rounded up 13 homegrown Hong Kong vegan, cruelty-free and sustainable beauty brands — so you can pamper yourself while supporting local businesses, all while giving back to the world we live in.

 Coconut Matter, www.coconutmatter.com